MostlyFocusedMike/data-club/src/js/components/notes/markdown/notes.md

 ## Naming a vector
 - the obvious parallel to vectors are arrays (which are different things in R)
 - however, in addition to having indexes, vectors can also have names
-- do this using the name() function
+- do this using the names() function
 - the name function can take a named variable or literal vector

 #### code ------------------------